About: The hidden beliefs creating our life

 3. The generalization freezes into a rigid preconceived idea.
 This is the image: a frozen wrong conception, an inflexible, rigid mass in the soul substance, which attracts situations to justify its continued existence.

 4. As the image is unreal, so must be the “remedy” or pseudo-solution which is adopted.
 Because it is unrealistic, the results are disappointing, often producing the exact opposite from what is desired.
-So the circumstances continue to be produced.
+As such, the circumstances continue to be produced.

-1. Find the statement of the image, and write it out in black and white.
-For example: I don’t matter; I am worthless; I cause other people pain; People will always be mean to me; Nobody likes me; I have to prove myself; I’m not enough and I will never be enough.
+1. Find the statement of the image and write it out in black and white.
+For example: People never listen to me; I have to do everything myself; People will always be mean to me; Nobody likes me; I have to prove myself; I’m not enough and I will never be enough; I didn’t make the cut.

 2. Connect with the willingness to consciously find the original event where the pain was felt.
 Feel that old pain by letting go of the pride which prevents the experience of feeling the hurt.